LOVE CLUB PROFILES // Greta Kenyon // Founder and Editor Together Journal

 When it comes to three non-negotiable things to spend your money on, I think a lot of this is up to the individual couple and I don’t think there are always going to be three things.
 Everyone is different, isolate what the most important things are with your partner.
 Maybe you have a huge group of family and friends and getting them all together for a huge wedding is your dream.
 Or perhaps you love to travel and having a destination wedding or elopement where you can combine adventure and a new experience with your union is your goal.

-Or if you are really into fashion, then, of course, your outfit (or outfits – why stop at one if fashion is your thing) will be key, or you might be a foodie and decide that what you serve at reception to wow your guests is your single most important thing.
+Or if you are really into fashion, then, of course, your outfit (or outfits – why stop at one if fashion is your thing) will be key, or you might be a foodie and decide that what you serve at the reception to wow your guests is your single most important thing.
 Everyone is different.

 For me personally, I am going to say Photography.
 At the end of the day when it’s all over your photographs are going to be the one thing you can come back to time and time again.
 And for me photography is one of my favourite art forms.